 The Charity Ballot scheme

 The Virgin Money London Marathon Charity Ballot scheme offers charities the chance to secure one guaranteed place into that year’s event.
-Applications for the Charity Ballot for the 2019 Virgin Money London Marathon is now open.
+Applications for the Charity Ballot for the 2019 Virgin Money London Marathon is now closed.

 If a Charity Ballot guaranteed place has been paid for but the place is not used, it is automatically carried forward to the next year free of charge.